 Ever wish you could just snap your fingers and start getting your late paying customers paying on time?
 Dream of your delinquent accounts miraculously mailing you in a check?
-Sadly there is no (yet) discovered magic that can help make sure your invoices turn into cash, but diligent accounts receivable management can surely do the trick.
+Sadly there is no (yet) discovered magic that can help make sure your invoices turn into cash, but diligent accounts receivable management can surely do the trick (our app makes it easy!).
 Believe it or not, accounts receivable management is not as complicated as it seems.
 It’s about being specific, consistent and staying on top of those accounts.
 The more systematic you make it for yourself, the more simple it will be.
-Use our “Lucky 13″ cheat sheet and follow these simple steps to make sure your accounts receivable management is set up like a pro.
+Use our “Lucky 13” cheat sheet and follow these simple steps to make sure your accounts receivable management is set up like a pro.

 Accounts Receivable Management: 13 Tips and Tricks to Get You Paid